land-use-trade-offs/luto-2.0/README.md

 LUTO II is version two of the Land-Use Trade-Offs model.
 The model predicts future spatial land-use distributions based on a economic cost-minimisation logic under various constraints, including environmental limits.

-The LUTO II modelling framework was developed at Deakin University by Fjalar de Haan, Brett Bryan and colleagues (see [CITATION.cff](CITATION.cff))
+The LUTO II modelling framework was developed at Deakin University by Fjalar de Haan, Brett Bryan and colleagues (see [CITATION.cff](CITATION.cff)).
+It it the product of the Land-Use Futures project which is a collaboration between ClimateWorks Australia, the CSIRO and Deakin University (see [luf@cwa](https://www.climateworksaustralia.org/project/land-use-futures/).

 LUTO II is therefore an optimisation model with a linear programme at heart.
 To do the actual solving, the model interfaces with commercial solver GUROBI.